2016 Colorado Buffaloes football team

 The 2016 Colorado Buffaloes football team represented the University of Colorado Boulder during the 2016 NCAA Division I FBS football season.
 Led by fourth-year head coach Mike MacIntyre, they played their home games on-campus at Folsom Field in Boulder and were members of the South Division of the Pac-12 Conference.
 They finished the season 10–4, 8–1 in Pac-12 play to win their first Pac-12 South Division Title.
 They represented the South Division in the 2016 Pac-12 Football Championship Game where they lost to Washington.
 They were invited to the Alamo Bowl where they lost to Oklahoma State.
 It was their first winning season since 2005.

-Previous season

-Colorado finished the 2015 season 4-9, 1-8 in Pac-12 play to finish in last place in the South Division.
+This would be the last bowl game for the Buffaoes in a full season until 2024.